 David Amess: Will my right hon.
 Friend find time for a debate on the use of meanwhile spaces?
 Under present arrangements, charity shops, artists and entrepreneurs often take these spaces for three months and then face the full business charge, which seems very unfair under the circumstances.

-David Amess: What steps he is taking to support cross-border economic opportunities.
+David Amess: What steps he is taking to support businesses and entrepreneurs.

 David Amess: Will my right hon.
 Friend join me in congratulating the BEST enterprise growth centre at Hythe in Southend, which provides free advice for businesses to grow and prosper, and has so far helped over 3,000 businesses in Essex, through start-up centres, to increase their profitability?

 David Amess: Will my right hon.
 Friend find time for a debate on childhood cancers?
 My constituent Mrs Lorraine Mitchell tragically lost her young, much-loved son Finn in June 2018.
 The family are still very raw about it and, although they do not wish to blame anyone for his death, they feel there is a lack of awareness of the symptoms of childhood cancer.

 David Amess: What discussions he has had with the Secretary of State for Environment, Food and Rural Affairs on support for fishermen after the UK leaves the EU.

 David Amess: Sea fishermen and cocklers are greatly looking forward to our leaving the European Union at 11 o’clock on 29 March 2019, but will my hon.
 Friend reassure them that their expected increase in living standards will not be damaged by any extension to the transition period?